 - Weigh and mix the flour, xanthan gum and baking powder together in a large bowl, making sure any lumps are completely broken down and combined.

-- Rub the butter into the flour until the mixture resembles breadcrumbs.
+- Rub the butter into the flour until the mixture resembles coarse breadcrumbs.

 - Add and stir in the sugar, oats and chopped nuts.

 - Chop the chocolate into small pieces.

 - Put about a quarter of the flour mixture into a separate bowl and stir in the chocolate.
 Set aside.